FreeRTOS/FreeRTOS-LTS/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to our project.
-This is a closed repo so all contributors are directed to the development repo at http://github.com/FreeRTOS/FreeRTOS.
-New Features will NOT be accepted on this repo.
-Please direct feature requests to the development repo.
-Most issues will be addressed as part of the LTS.
-Please report issues on LTS releases in this repo.
+This is a closed hub repo consisting of submodules.
+If you have issues to report or features to suggest, please contribute to the repo identified by the appropriate submodule.

 ## Code of Conduct
 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).